-We need at least 12 weeks to make a decision on applications for over £30,000.
-You can still submit your application if your start date is in exactly 12 weeks, but we would not view this as good practice and it is likely to be noted in our risk check.
+We need at least eight weeks to make a decision on applications for £30,000 or less.
+You can still submit your application if your start date is in exactly eight weeks, but we would not view this as good practice and it is likely to be noted in our risk check.